 However, not every performance management solution is created as an equal.

-An efficient performance management takes into account the ease of use for not only the HR personnel but also for the employees’.
+Efficient performance management considers the ease of use for not only the HR personnel but also the employees.
 Such systems seek to provide:

 - Real-time and consistent feedback.